Pipeline Templates

 Some customization can be done within the jobs configuration when using a Pipeline Template.

-For user-defined jobs with names that already exist in the pipeline template, customization is limited to a set of certain fields: image, settings, environment, and requires.
+For user-defined jobs with names that already exist in the pipeline template, customization is limited to a set of certain fields: image, settings, environment, annotations, and requires.

 For user-defined jobs with names that do not already exist in the pipeline template, all jobs fields are allowed.